Frequently Asked Questions About Homelessness

-For the U.S. Conference of Mayors 2012 Survey on Hunger & Homelessness, the city of Chicago reported that 13% were employed but homeless, 8% were veterans, 6% were HIV positive, 26% were severely mentally ill, and 33% were domestic violence victims.
-Prior years listed the city’s homeless population as 15% physically disabled, but no data was supplied by the city in 2012.
+For the U.S. Conference of Mayors 2013 Survey on Hunger & Homelessness, the city of Chicago reported that 12% were employed but homeless, 6% were veterans, 4% were HIV positive, 30% physically disabled, and 28% severely mentally ill.

 How many homeless people are survivors of domestic violence?